weldsk/scheduling_app/README.md

 # scheduling_app

-A scheduling apps writtern in Rust.
+A scheduling web apps written in Rust.